The Silent Enemy of Your Birth Control Pill

-On the pamphlet of the low-dose estrogen and antiandrogen Diane-35 birth control pill (note : no longer available as an oral contraceptive in Canada), it indicates that certain herbs like St. John's Wort must be avoided because it may jeopardize the effectiveness of the pill.
+On the pamphlet of the low-dose estrogen and antiandrogen Diane-35 birth control pill (editor's note: no longer available as an oral contraceptive in Canada), it indicates that certain herbs like St. John's Wort must be avoided because it may jeopardize the effectiveness of the pill.
 To those who ask, pharmacists and doctors will tell their customers and patients not to take certain herbs like black cohosh while using birth control pills.
 Many people do not realize that herbs, and the quantity in which you take them, may have the capacity to cause you to ovulate, menstruate, and your uterus to contract while taking your birth control pill.
-Your ingested herbal body cleanse or deworming cleanse may cause you to become pregnant or experience a period even if you are on the pill.
+Your ingested herbal body cleanse or deworming cleanse may cause you to become pregnant or experience a period even if you are on the pill .

 Doctors who recommend deworming for children and adults will sometimes suggest that they deworm at least once every six months to eliminate parasites and worms.
 People use cleanses when they are beginning a diet and want to flush out their colon.
 Many people use mild, herbal cleansing teas daily that are offered by brands like Triple Leaf Tea.
 But if you take birth control, doing any strong cleanse containing herbs with high emmenagogue levels, or generally consuming herbs daily that are known for encouraging fertility, you may ultimately fight against your pill.